 It wasn't hard.
 I am lucky that I like fruits and veggies.
 The cool thing about this cleanse was that in following it by the book, which had strict daily meals, I ended up making and trying a ton of things that I've never tried before (like kale and jicama).
 I made things that I was sure I wouldn't like, and loved them.
 Seriously, I could almost live on this "diet."
 In the three weeks that I did it, there was only one meal that I didn't like, and it was a roasted root medley.
+Wtf, right?
 Just too many roots I think.

 I hate the diet thing.
 Hate.
 I hate feeling deprived.
 I hate feeling like I can't eat a bowl of Lucky Charms without feeling guilty.
 Not that I ever really eat a bowl of Lucky Charms, but you know, if I felt like it, my initial feeling would be guilt.

 Anyway, I did it.
 And it was good, really.
-Besides feeling better physically, I ended up dropping some pounds, which was a pleasant realization.
+Besides feeling better physically, I ended up dropping some pounds, which was a rather pleasant surprise.
 Kind of like a kick start to getting back on the wagon, which I so stupidly fell off of last year.
 I'm a few years behind the fit at forty thing, but I'm catching up.